 § Show respect for the nursing staff and doctors irrespective of what past experiences you might have had in life.

-WHAT ARE MY OPTIONS FOR ACTION?
+WHAT ARE YOUR OPTIONS FOR ACTION?

+Wash your hands before entering the room and after leaving.
 When visiting a person in the hospital here are some things to keep in mind:

 § The person might still have very practical needs such as child care, housekeeping, financial concerns, and needs to communicate with people.